-Put the edition number in parentheses after the title.
+Put the edition number in parentheses after the title if the book has multiple editions.
+(If the book does not list any edition information, do not include an edition number.)
 The edition number is not italicized.

 According to the APA guidelines, you must include a state abbreviation for all locations (even well-known cities).

 Lencioni, P. (2012).
 The advantage: Why organizational health trumps everything else in business [Kindle version].
-Retrieved from Amazon.com
+Retrieved from http://www.amazon.com

-For e-books, include information on the version (Kindle, Adobe Digital Editions, etc.) and electronic access information (doi number if available or website information).
+For e-books, include information on the version in square brackets (Kindle, Adobe Digital Editions, etc.) and also electronic access information at the end (doi number if available or website information).

-If you need to cite content found in your online classroom, use the author (if there is one listed), the year of publication (if available), the title of the document, and the full URL of the course page.
+If you need to cite content found in your online classroom, use the author (if there is one listed), the year of publication (if available), the title of the document, and the main URL of Walden classrooms.
 For example, you are citing study notes titled "Health Effects of Exposure to Forest Fires," but you do not know the author's name, your reference entry will look like this: